 Is It Worth Getting Pet Insurance for Behavioral Issues?

 Use our chart as a starting point to what therapies, if any, might be covered by various insurers.
 Our information is current as of May 2023.
 Still, it’s wise to check company websites, and call as needed, to confirm that policies haven't changed, and to determine the therapies covered and what behavioral issues or incidents might constitute a pre-existing condition.

 "If behavioral issues and therapy is an area an owner is particularly concerned about when they are looking for pet insurance, I recommend diving deeper into the different policies available and researching the pet insurance disclaimers and exclusions around behavior issues/treatment," Wymer says.

 Be aware that vets sometimes prescribe medication for certain behavioral issues.
-Policies vary in their coverage of cover prescription drugs, too, so you might also want to check those details with insurers.
+Policies vary in their coverage of prescription drugs, too, so you might also want to check those details with insurers.

 Behavioral Therapy and Pet Insurance FAQs

 What's the difference between behavioral training and behavioral therapy?